HOGENT-Web/csharp/chapters/01/slides/presentation.md

 ---
 ### `> Hello World!`
 # Getting rid of the boilerplate
-Due to the new [top-level-statements](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements) feature of C&#35;9 we can create a one-liner.
+Due to [top-level-statements](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements) introduced in C&#35;9 we can create a one-liner.
+> Note that we use C&#35;10 which is the default for .NET6.0 apps.

 1. Delete all code in `Program.cs` and replace it with the following one-liner:
 ```